2001051-mr/CS220-AU-portfolio/README.md

 <br>

 ## Log
+- 2022/1/18 - Submitted the files onto fazer!
+- 2022/1/18 - did final update of log and completed the ToDo list
+- 2022/1/18 - Completed the checklist
 - 2022/1/17 - updated my log and deleted all completed tasks of my ToDo list
 - 2022/1/17 - completed my peer/self assessment
 - 2022/1/13 - Did a draft of my essay for the portfolio